MS Degree in Statistics

 - Exposure to the cutting edge of research fields through seminars and special courses.

-- Consulting experience: the department runs a consulting service for researchers in other departments in the University.
-You get to be the consultant, working as the quantitative expert to solve important research problems of our day.
-Typically, two to four graduate students work together as a team under the supervision of faculty members.
-The team will share their experience by presenting their analysis to the group of student consultants.
+- Consulting experience (optional): For educational purposes, the department runs a consulting program for researchers in other departments in the University.
+You have the option to become a consultant, working as the quantitative expert to solve important research problems of our day.
+Typically, three or four graduate students work together as a team to meet with the researcher client for an hour.
+The team will share their experience by presenting the questions and their analysis to the group of student consultants and faculty directors for discussion at the weekly consulting seminar.

 - A chance to study a problem in depth through a Master's paper on a subject chosen by you together with your faculty advisor.